Barcelona Airport:

 Train

-You can take a commuter to BCN Terminal 2.
+You can take a commuter to BCN Airport Terminal 2.

-Commuter trains are known as Rodalies and all R11 trains from Caldes de Malavella terminate in Barcelona Sants, from where you can catch the R2 line to Terminal 2 in El Prat airport.
-A handy little tip is to get off the R11 train at the stop just before Sants, namely Passeig de Gracia, and catch the airport train from there.
+Commuter trains are known as Rodalies, and all R11 trains from Caldes de Malavella terminate in Barcelona Sants, from where you can catch the R2 line to Terminal 2 in El Prat Airport.
+A handy little tip is to get off the R11 train at the stop just before Sants, namely Passeig de Gràcia, and catch the airport train.

 In Sants, you will have to disembark from your train, take an escalator up to ground level, figure out which track the R2 to the airport is leaving from, and take an escalator back down to another platform.
-The advantage of Passeig de Gracia is that there is only one platform each way, so you get off your train from Caldes and just wait right there for the R2 airport train.
+The advantage of Passeig de Gràcia is that there is only one platform each way, so you get off your train from Caldes and wait for the R2 airport train.
 Easy peasy!

 So, what to do…?